Snap-sec/docs/README.md

 # Mintlify Starter Kit

-Click on `Use this template` to copy the Mintlify starter kit.
+CLICK on `Use this template` to copy the Mintlify starter kit.
 The starter kit contains examples including

 - Guide pagess
 - Navigation
 - Customizations
 - API Reference pages
 - Use of popular components

 ### Development